PiggyChu620/MindustryRandomPlanet/README.md

 ## Features

-1. 272 randomly generated sectors, no presets at all.
+1. Randomly generated sectors, no presets at all.
 2. Merge both Serpulo and Erekir techtrees and environments.
 3. Load *all* defensive schematics<sup>1</sup> for enemy defenses.
 4. 95 custom defensive schematics for the enemies to use as defenses (2 cores, 43 turrets, 50 factories)